maedemir/Database-System-for-E-learning-management-system/README.md

 - question_assignment -->  Shows which short answer question is used in which assignment

 # UI
-To access the database for reading and manapulating data, we need a UI.
-To meet this need, I simply made a MySQL connenction in python and user commands are entered through python CLI(A simple but useful way to work with our database)
+To access the database for reading and manipulating data, we need a UI.
+To meet this need, I simply made a MySQL connection in python, and user commands are entered through python CLI(A simple but useful way to work with our database).

 <img width="350" alt="Screen Shot 1401-05-10 at 16 06 57" src="https://user-images.githubusercontent.com/72692826/182161324-b08a0e1c-663b-4931-9e23-fe3cf2e957d7.png">